-It is in the light of this New Testament principle of spiritual Israel that Daniel writes of the abomination of desolation the third and final time.
-These references can be found in Daniel 8:13; 11:31; and 12:11.
+It is in the light of this New Testament principle of Spiritual Israel that Daniel writes of the abomination of desolation the third and final time (Daniel 8:13; 11:31; and 12:11).
 Bible prophecy students see that these verses predict the rise of the Papacy.
 It is a fact of history that the Papacy brought into the Christian church the practices of paganism.
 Sun worship, was the religion of the pagan Roman Empire and it was observed on the first day of the week.
 In an effort to unite Christians and Pagans, “Constantine the Great made a law for the whole empire (321 A.D.) that Sunday should be kept as a day of rest in all cities and towns” Encyclopedia Americana, art.
 Sabbath states.

 And the Bible, in Daniel 7:25, predicted that the Papacy will change God’s law “And he shall speak great words against the most High, and shall wear out the saints of the most High, and think to change times and laws: and they shall be given into his hand until a time and times and the dividing of time.”

-A. How did the Papacy try to change God’s laws?
+How Did the Papacy Attempt to Change God’s Laws?

 The Papacy did that in three different ways: In her catechisms she has (1) omitted the second commandment against veneration of images, and (2) shortened the fourth (Sabbath) commandment from 94 words to just eight.
-The Sabbath commandment (Exodus 20:8-11) clearly specifies Sabbath as the seventh day of the week.
+The Sabbath commandment (Exodus 20:8-11) clearly specifies the Sabbath as the seventh day of the week.
 As changed by the papacy, the commandment reads: “Remember that thou keep holy the Sabbath day.”
 Written thus, it can refer to any day.
 And, finally, she (3) divided the tenth commandment into two commandments.

-B. How did the Papacy attempt to change God’s times?
+How Did the Papacy Attempt to Change God’s Times?